The Most Abused Verse in the Bible

 Ending With the Gospel

-I always aim to share the gospel and weave it into everything I write.
-I will end this one with the gospel.
-Salvation is by grace alone, through faith alone, in Christ alone.
-Repent of your sins, (even learn to love the correction of your sins, for those who gently correct you are the people who love you).
-Remember, the one who tells you the most truth loves you the most), and believe in the gospel of Jesus Christ, and you will be saved.
-It's nothing we can do to save ourselves.
-It's what Jesus has already done for us - through His perfect life, death on the cross, and resurrection.
-Authentic saving faith in Christ will naturally produce good fruit in us, and we will be recognized as Children of God by our speech, actions, behavior, and transformed life through the power of the gospel.
-Amen!
+My goal is always to incorporate the gospel into everything I write.
+I will conclude this piece with the gospel message: Salvation comes solely by grace, through faith in Christ alone.
+We must repent of our sins (even embrace the correction of our sins, as those who gently correct us are the ones who care about us).
+Remember, those who speak the most truth to us are the ones who love us the most.
+We must believe in the person and finished work of Jesus Christ alone for salvation.
+Salvation is not by works; it is a free gift (Eph 2:8-9).
+We cannot save ourselves or earn salvation by our own good works; Jesus has already accomplished salvation for us through His perfect life, death on the cross, and resurrection.
+All we have to do is repent (turn away from our sins) and put our total trust in Jesus Christ alone.
+Genuine faith in Christ will naturally result in good deeds (Eph 2:10), and we will be identified as Children of God by our words, actions, conduct, and a transformed life through the power of the Gospel.